Karen Allington Psychodynamic Counsellor/Psychotherapist. BACP Registered.

 With greater understanding you will feel more in control of your life and be able to make better choices for yourself.
 In this way you will discover a greater sense of personal freedom and will find a more fulfilling way of living.

 If you contact me we can arrange an initial meeting which lasts for about one and a half hours.
 This is an opportunity for us to see if we feel we could work together.
-It gives you space to talk about your difficulties and we can consider if counselling may feel right for you at this time.
-If we decide counselling does feel right for you I can arrange ongoing weekly sessions.
+It gives you space to talk about your difficulties and we can consider if counselling or psychotherapy may feel right for you at this time.
+If so, I can arrange ongoing weekly sessions.

 I see individuals once a week at the same time each week.
 For some people, as the work deepens, it can be helpful to come twice a week.